Understanding Air Quality Index in Detail

 The AQI is divided into six color-coded categories, each corresponding to a different level of health concern:

-Now that we have a clear understanding of what AQI means, let’s explore the air quality in various cities across India.
+Now that we have a clear understanding of what AQI means, let’s explore the air quality in various cities across of India.

 Delhi AQI Today